jshlbrd/jshlbrd.github.io/_posts/2016-03-06-crawling-through-65k-samples.md

 1 1969:12:31 16:00:16-08:00
 ```

-Yep, nothing suspicious there. :)
+Yep, nothing suspicious. :)

 Let's finish with OLE files.
-What's the distribution of word count in these file objects?
+What's the distribution of word count in these files?

 ```
 2 96